InverterNetwork/contracts/docs/Modules/SingleVoteGovernance_Documentation.md

 `function initialize(IProposal proposal, uint8 _startingQuorum, uint _voteDuration, Metadata memory metadata) external`

-This function initializes the module and then sets the `quorum` and `voteDuration`.
+This function initializes the module and then sets the `quorum`, list of voters and `voteDuration`.

 #### Parameters